twoojoo/job-rate-limiter/README.md

 # Job Rate Limiter

-Tiny job rate limiter that can handles complex situations using job namespace, key and kind (stateful through Redis).
+A tiny job rate limiter that can handles complex situations using job namespace, key and kind (stateful through Redis).

 ## Use case example

 You need to limit a series of jobs, let's say HTTP requests, while respecting these conditions:

 - requests are sent to different servers (maybe exposing different APIs)
-- you can't rely on these server to set up a proper rate limiter
+- you can't rely on these servers to set up a proper rate limiter
 - for each sever, requests are sent for different API accounts
 - for every account, requests may be of different kinds
 - you must be able to: